Visperi/WinampRPC/README.md

 own line.
 These album names are then returned in format `Artist - Album name` instead of just the album name.
 Remember to take this into account when adding new keys to the api and `album_covers.json`.

-Do note that due to restrictions in the api, following rules must be followed when making asset keys:
+Do note that due to restrictions in the api, following rules must be followed when adding album assets:

-- There can be maximum of 150 assets for your app
+- There can be maximum of 300 assets for your app
 - The keys must be maximum of 30 characters long
 - The keys must not have any special characters (including spaces)
 - The keys in `album_covers.json` and `settings.json` must be exact matches with the ones in the api

 In case Discord can't find any match for asset key from their api, the asset in question is simply ignored.
 Therefore if you wish to leave the small asset out, just set the small asset key empty.
 Same thing applies to large assets.
-If your large asset is missing there are no matching keys for your default large asset or album cover.
+If your large asset in Discord is missing, there are no matching keys for your default large asset or album cover.

 ## Examples